There's nothing derivative about the life of a lawyer in this multi-faceted area – our sources at global firm A&O demystify this their practice.

 DR: Students and associates can keep up to date with securitization trends by attending securitization and structured finance seminars, partaking in industry calls that discuss the latest securitization trends, conducting online research, reading external posts/updates/memos by Allen & Overy and on fellow BigLaw firms’ websites, and speaking with peers.

-ZS: Everyone can follow press releases from the CFTC and SEC, which I would recommend doing if you are interested in following developments in the derivatives regulatory space.
+ZS: Everyone can follow press releases from the CFTC [Commodity Futures Trading Commission] and SEC [Securities and Exchange Commission], which I would recommend doing if you are interested in following developments in the derivatives regulatory space.
 Law firms (A&O included) also regularly put out client alerts or publications aimed at identifying major developments in these spaces.
 I will also plug aosphere (an Allen & Overy affiliate), which provides “advanced delivery” (i.e. legal updates or overviews of regulatory regimes tailored so as to be digestible by non-lawyers).

 “Understanding the underlying products makes it easier to understand why regulations have been written the way they have been or why financings are structured the way they are.”